 Core Plan members may also be enrolled in HIRSP as long as the member meets the eligibility requirements for both the Core Plan and HIRSP.
 For Core Plan members who are also enrolled in HIRSP, providers should submit claims for all Core Plan covered services to the Core Plan.
 For services not covered by the Core Plan, providers should submit claims to HIRSP.
-For members enrolled in the Core Plan, HIRSP is always the payer of last resort.
+HIRSP is always the payer of last resort.